-Getting organized after a diagnosis of pancreatic cancer can be an important step in gaining control of your situation.
-Below are tips to help you get organized.
+Getting organized after a pancreatic cancer diagnosis can be an important step in gaining control of your situation.
+Here are tips to help you get organized.

 1. Learn the Basics